diablodale/dp.docs/docs/_max/attributes/mlinput.md

 ---

-Machine learning input and data preprocessing steps are applied from left to right.
+Machine learning input and preprocessing actions.
-For example, color data in RGB format is easy with `@mlinput color rgb`.
+For example, color in RGB format is easy with `@mlinput color rgb`.

 ## Input sources {#input}